Master of Science in Human-Computer Interaction

 Final Project Option

-All HCI students must complete a final project by registering for two courses: H680 HCI Professional Practice 1 (offered ONLY in the Fall) and H681HCI Professional Practice 2 (offered ONLY in the Spring).
+All HCI students must complete a final project by registering for two courses: H680 HCI Professional Practice 1 and H681HCI Professional Practice 2.
 Each course includes a formally scheduled in-class time that students must attend.
 Students will work on one final project that extends throughout the two courses, i.e., in both fall and spring semesters.
 Students will receive an official grade at the conclusion of each course/semester.
 Students are encouraged to propose a project that can be realistically completed by the conclusion of H681, the Spring semester.
 Incompletes are NOT permitted.

 - INFO H680 HCI Professional Practice 1 (3 cr.) – Required for Final Project